1. Cottages

 Whittle Dene Reservoir House

-Outside, there's a big enclosed garden that goes right down to the water's edge.
-It's very quiet.
-There's a patio with furniture, a barbecue, and a hot tub.
-The driveway has space for three cars.
+Outside, there's a gravel drive that fits three cars.
+The garden is enclosed and goes right down to the water's edge.
+It's got a patio with furniture, a barbecue, and a hot tub.